MattKotsenas/MattKotsenas/src/render/posts/pwsh-profiling-async-startup.html.md

     $Env:PYTHONIOENCODING='utf-8'
     New-Module -Name thefuck -ScriptBlock { iex "$(thefuck --alias)" } | Import-Module -Global }
+)

+# Register our idle callback; use `-SupportEvent` to hide the registration from the user
-) | Foreach-Object { Register-EngineEvent -SourceIdentifier PowerShell.OnIdle -MaxTriggerCount 1 -Action $_ } | Out-Null
+Register-EngineEvent -SourceIdentifier PowerShell.OnIdle -SupportEvent -Action {
+    if ($__initQueue.Count -gt 0) {
+      & $__initQueue.Dequeue()
+    } else {
+      # NOTE: Use `-Force` when unregistering because we used `-SupportEvent` when registering
+      Unregister-Event -SubscriptionId $EventSubscriber.SubscriptionId -Force

+      # Remove our queue variable to avoid polluting the environment
+      Remove-Variable -Name '__initQueue' -Scope Global -Force

+      # Re-render the prompt so we get pretty colors ASAP!
+      [Microsoft.PowerShell.PSConsoleReadLine]::InvokePrompt()
+    }
+}
 ```

 And here's PowerShell being interactive instantly with the pretty prompt rendering once loaded.

-![Example running an interactive shell that loads in the backgroun][img-example-async]
+![Example running an interactive shell that loads in the background][img-example-async]

 Hope this makes your day a bit more productive! 🧑‍💻